DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-03-27-application-layout-changes.md

 ### Layout of criminal convictions and professional misconduct

 Previously this section was labelled [Safeguarding](/manage-teacher-training-applications/offer-panel#offer-panel-new).
 But research showed that providers didn't fully understand what it meant.

-Plus it was buried toward the bottom of the application.
+It was also positioned lower down within the personal statement section.
+Like interview needs and access needs, we think it would be good to put safeguarding toward the top as we expect this to be accessed more often than other details.

-If the section is labelled ‘Criminal convictions and professional misconduct’ and displayed toward the top Then providers will spot and understand it
+If the section is labelled ‘Criminal convictions and professional misconduct’ and displayed toward the top Then providers will understand it and be able to get to it more easily

 {{ appFigure({
   image: {